Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/result.rst

 Log Analyzer
 ~~~~~~~~~~~~

 The `L2/demos/text/log_analyzer` case is an integration frame included with three parts: Grok, GeoIP, and JsonWriter.
-It supports software and hardware emulation as well as running hardware accelerators on the AMD Alveo™ U200.
+It supports hardware emulation as well as running hardware accelerators on the AMD Alveo™ U200.

 - Input log: http://www.almhuette-raith.at/apache-log/access.log (1.2 GB)
 - logAnalyzer Demo execute time: 0.99 s, throughput: 1.2 Gb/s